rackerlabs/repose/repose-aggregator/src/docs/asciidoc/filters/keystone-v2.rst

 The Keystone v2 Identity service supports impersonation.
 When an impersonation token is validated, the authentication service will return identifying information for the impersonator.
-This information allows impersonated calls to be tracked (e.g., via <<slf4j-http-logging.adoc#, SLF4J HTTP Logging filter>>).
+This information allows impersonated calls to be tracked (e.g., via :doc:`slf4j-http-logging`).
 The origin service can also determine when a request is impersonated and who the impersonator is.
 The information is placed in the following headers: